Online Master’s Degrees in Addiction Counseling

 This concentration prepares students to address the emotional challenges families and individuals face as they find their way to healing and hope.
 In addition to the several types of addictive behaviors, students will study intervention models and contemporary treatments used for promoting recovery.
 Graduates can gain the insights and skills needed for providing addiction counseling services to several clients in businesses, schools, community agencies, and other settings.

-Made up of 100 to 106 quarter-credits, the program includes courses such as theories, treatment, and case management of addiction; assessment in counseling and addiction; crisis, trauma, and disaster response; counseling addictive disorders; ethics and legal issues in counseling; and group process and dynamics.
+Made up of 100 to 106 quarter-credits, including practicum and internship requirements, the program includes courses such as theories, treatment, and case management of addiction; assessment in counseling and addiction; crisis, trauma, and disaster response; counseling addictive disorders; ethics and legal issues in counseling; and group process and dynamics.

 Faith-based Liberty University is a leader in online education.
 Liberty offers a fully online master’s in addiction counseling with eight-week courses that most students complete in two years.
 Liberty’s addiction counseling degree program meets the requirements for licensure as a Licensed Substance Abuse Treatment Provider (LSATP) in Virginia with the completion of 12 additional credits.
 It can also allow students to obtain certification as a Certified Substance Abuse Counselor (CSAC).